SAFE-Stack/docs/docs/recipes/ui/add-fontawesome.md

 This will display a solid star icon.

 ## I am Using the Minimal Template
-If you’re using the minimal template, there are a couple of things to do before you can start using FontAwesome.
 If you don't need the full features of Feliz we suggest using `Fable.FontAwesome.Free`.

 #### 1. The NuGet Package
 Add [Fable.FontAwesome.Free NuGet Package](https://www.nuget.org/packages/Fable.FontAwesome.Free/) to the Client project.